Radiology Programs in Georgia with Course Descriptions

 The school also offers two technical certificates and a medical imaging degree program for registered radiologic technologists, radiation therapists and nuclear medicine technologists.
 These programs instruct students on performing computed tomography (CT) and magnetic resonance imaging (MRI) exams and readies them for the ARRT's MRI and CT certification examinations.

 Marietta is home to Chattahoochee Technical College, where students can earn an AAS in Radiologic Technology.
 Studies include radiographic technology, radiographic procedures, radiation biology and radiation protection.
 This is a competitive program that can be completed in five semesters.
 Applicants must first enroll in the school's health science certificate program in order to complete prerequisite classes.

 Dalton State College

-Dalton State College is found in Dalton and accepts 17 students to their six-semester radiologic technology program.
+Dalton State College is found in Dalton and only accepts 17 students each year to its 6-semester radiologic technology program.
 In order to gain clinical experiences, students must attend second shift and weekend clinical assignments.
 Course examples include radiographic anatomy, radiologic science, advanced clinical radiologic technology and fundamentals of computer applications.

 Darton State College

 Darton State College is located in Albany and is in the initial stage of gaining accreditation from the Commission on Accreditation of Allied Health Education Programs.
 This school offers an Associate of Science in Radiologic Science that includes clinical experiences, as well as classes in patient care and radiologic procedures.
 An associate's degree in diagnostic medical sonography is also available.
 Students in this program are instructed on obstetrical ultrasound, clinical observations, abdomen ultrasound, neurosonology and medical science.

 The college also offers a 2-semester computed tomography certificate for registered radiologic, nuclear medicine and radiation therapy technologists.